Cognitive Behavioural Therapy (CBT)

 Asks You a Series of Questions

-Help You Recognize Problematic Thoughts and Behaviors
+Help You Recognize Problematic Thoughts and behaviours

 During interactive sessions involving questions and answers, your therapist will actively guide you in examining your responses to challenging situations.
-Together, you will identify any detrimental emotions, beliefs, or behaviors that might be contributing to your difficulties.
+Together, you will identify any detrimental emotions, beliefs, or behaviours that might be contributing to your difficulties.

-Techniques for Cognitive Behavioral Therapy
+Techniques for Cognitive Behavioural Therapy

 Identifying Negative Thoughts

-Gaining awareness of the thoughts, emotions, and situations that contribute to maladaptive behaviors is a crucial aspect to address.
+Gaining awareness of the thoughts, emotions, and situations that contribute to maladaptive behaviours is a crucial aspect to address.
 This process can be challenging, particularly for individuals who find introspection difficult.
 Nevertheless, investing time in identifying these thoughts can lead to self-discovery and offer valuable insights that are vital for the treatment journey.

 Practicing New Skills